-The program requires a notebook which is included with your registration fees.
+The program requires a workbook which is included with your registration fees.

 WORKSHOP PART A: BASIC GRANT PROPOSAL WRITING I

 This is the introductory course of a three part intensive and practical Certificate Program that is designed for grant writing professionals and those who are interested in learning how to locate specific grant funding opportunities, develop strategies for preparing and writing successful grants, and improving their skills in writing and editing grant applications.
 It will also teach them the skills to effectively bring together a writing team, manage one's time effectively including utilizing a formula for time and page allocations for each section of the grant application process.
 In addition, it will demonstrate the value of writing from a reviewer's perspective plus techniques to maximize scoring points to have a more successful proposal.
 Participants will be provided sufficient time to improve their writing skills by rewriting example proposal sections to improve their writing and editing skills.
 Participants are encouraged (but not required) to bring laptops, to facilitate writing, rewriting and sharing of their comments with others.